 A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by old air filters or collapsed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

-Best practices suggest that the number one way for a Cocoa area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
+Best practices suggest that the most effective way for a Cocoa area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and make the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can quickly diagnose the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!